physrisk/website-source/articles/2022/exploring-parking-strategies.md

 * **Optimistic**.
 Go all the way to the end (destination) and then backtrack until you find available spot.

-These parking strategies are illustrated in the figure bellow.
+These parking strategies are illustrated in the figure below.
 The figure and the respective caption was copied from the original article [cite id="Krapivsky2019JStat"].